3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The implicit namespace extension enriches the volumetric extension by facilitating the use of closed form functions.
 These provide an alternative to <functionfromimage3d> for generating volumetric data.

-The functions can be integrated with <volumedata><boundary><volumedata/><boundary/>, where they are evaluated at every point across the mesh or its bounding box.
-Created via a connected node set, these functions link inputs and outputs, and allow interaction with other resources.
+The functions can be integrated with <volumedata><boundary>Volumetric Data<volumedata/><boundary/>, where they are evaluated at every point across the mesh or its bounding box.
+These functions are created via a connected node set.
+They link inputs and outputs, and allow interaction with other resources.

 ## Chapter 1.
 Overview of Implicit Additions
 _Figure 1-1: Overview of model XML structure of 3MF with implicit additions_